kdduha/school-website-classification/README.md

 The final visualization in the form of a **streamlit web service** is [**here**](https://school-website-classification.streamlit.app/)
 ___

-The pet-project was made on the basis of a small closed hackathon *(by this reason I've only published models' weights without training data)* of the Summer School from the **ML&Text direction (2023 year)**.
+The pet-project was made on the basis of a small closed hackathon *(by this reason I've only published models' weights without training data)* of the Summer School from the **ML&Text track (2023 year)**.

 The training dataset contained texts from archived websites *(3630 examples)*.
 The texts are heavily polluted with escape symbols, html markup and punctuation marks.
 Each text has its own label indicating belonging to the school website: if yes (1), if not (0).